Electronic Frontier Foundation: EFF Awards

 The EFF Awards, until 2022 called the EFF Pioneer Awards, are awarded annually to recognize individuals who in its opinion are "leaders who are extending freedom and innovation on the electronic frontier."
-In 2017, the honorees were Chelsea Manning, Mike Masnick and Annie Game.

 EFF Cooperative Computing Awards

 The EFF Cooperative Computing Awards are a series of four awards meant "to encourage ordinary Internet users to contribute to solving huge scientific problems", to be awarded to the first individual or group who discovers a prime number with a significant record number of decimal digits.
 The awards are funded by an anonymous donor.